ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

      mode:    read/write
      Command successful
    ```
 8. Write random data to `/dev/mapper/cryptData` on the encrypted device.
-This ensures that outside world will see this as random data, which means it's protected against disclosure of usage patterns.
+This action ensures that outside world sees this as random data, which means it is protected against disclosure of usage patterns.
 This step can take a while.<br/>
     ```
     # shred -v -n1 /dev/mapper/cryptData
     ```
     {: pre}
-9. Format the volume:<br/>
+9. Format the volume.<br/>
    ```
    # mkfs.ext4 /dev/mapper/cryptData
    ```
    {: pre}
-10. Mount the volume:<br/>
+10. Mount the volume.<br/>
    ```
    # mkdir /cryptData
    ```